momo54/SPARQLLM/README.md

 cd ..
 ```

-Run a simple query with a (local) Search Engine (Whoosh):
+Run a simple query with a (local) Search Engine [Whoosh](https://github.com/whoosh-community/whoosh):
 ```
 slm-run --config config.ini -f queries/city-search.sparql --debug
 ```

 ## Working with web search engines

-If you want to perform the same query on the WEB with Google Search,
-it is not free.
+If you want to perform the same query on the WEB with [Google Search API](https://developers.google.com/custom-search), it is not free.
 If you want to try, your custom search Google API have
 to be  activated and  the keys have to be available as environment variables :
 ```
-export SEARCH_API_SOBIKE44=xxxxxxxx_orbIQ302-4NOQhRnxxxxxxx
+export GOOGLE_API_KEY=xxxxxxxx_orbIQ302-4NOQhRnxxxxxxx
-export SEARCH_CX=x4x3x5x4xfxxxxxxx
+export GOOGLE_CX=x4x3x5x4xfxxxxxxx
 ```

 You should be able to run the same query than before with Google